AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 Instructions:

-1. Ask for and read the general requirements, system architecture, and user stories.
+1. Ask for, and read the general requirements, system architecture, and user stories.
 2. Generate one file for the entire system.
    1. Use the component name as the title for the file.
 3. For the whole system, list their entities and relationships.
    1. Identify entities and relationships.
    2. List relationships with cardinality.
-   3. Do not specify attributes at this stage.
+   3. Do not specify attributes at this stage; only entities and relationships.
-4. Create a Mermaid diagram code.
+4. Add a Mermaid diagram code.
 5. See the example for more details.

 Example: